-For most prospective customers, this "evergreen" quality is a part of their vision of an ideal green facade.
-However, the possibilities are somewhat limited; plants with green winter foliage often have unremarkable flowers.
-This is not so important for evergreen hedges, but more is usually desired from a wall planting.
-Individual assessment will decide whether the evergreen foliage is more important, whether "half winter green" is enough, or whether a tidy, well-kept appearance during the leafless period is acceptable in place of winter green.
+While an evergreen quality belongs to almost everyone's vision of an ideal facade greening, realizing this is only possible to a limited extent.
+Plants with green winter foliage often have unremarkable or inconspicuous flowers, and while this may not be that important for evergreen hedges, it will influence the possibilities for a wall greening, as more dynamism or flower-presence is usually desired here.
+You'll need to decide in your case whether the evergreen foliage is more important, whether "semi winter green" is enough, or whether a tidy, well-kept appearance during the leafless period is acceptable in place of winter green.

-In our latitudes, ivy is and remains THE evergreen climbing plant par excellence, especially where large areas are to be densely covered.
+In our latitudes (Germany), ivy is and remains THE evergreen climbing plant par excellence, especially where large areas are to be densely covered.
 For low greenings along the base of a wall, the winter creeper (Euonymous) is an interesting alternative and matches the ivy in terms of its secure foliage adhesion.
 The next best option is the evergreen honeysuckle (Lonicera henry).
-Most other climbing plants may be "ever"green in milder climates, but otherwise only "winter"green and often do not provide the desired foliage density.
+Most other climbing plants may be 'ever'green in milder climates, but otherwise only 'winter'green and often do not provide the desired foliage density.

 During harsh winters and when there is a lack of water, even ivy leaves can wither, while the leaves of the evergreen honeysuckle curl up and gradually drop off, making for a rather bare and sad appearance.
 This begs the question whether the leafless branches of a deciduous climbing plant wouldn't look more natural and appropriate for that season.

-These plants keep their leaves more or less well over the winter, often showing some discolouration or wilting towards the end of winter.
-The scarlet firethorn (attractive berries!), cotoneaster and blackberry belong to this group.
+These plants keep their leaves more or less throughout the winter, only showing some discolouration or wilting towards the very end of winter.
+The scarlet firethorn (berry jewels!), cotoneaster, and blackberry belong to this group.
 The foliage dries up, withers, and gradually drops off in the spring or summer, partly due to a lack of light caused by new shoots growing over the existing leaves.
 This type of deciduous habit (leaf shedding) usually goes entirely unnoticed.

-It is sometimes sufficient to plant "semi-wintergreen" plants, which will reduce the leafless period from 4-5 to 1-3 months.
-Akebia and some new, more frequently flowering climbing roses, belong to this group.
-However, all these plants need a moist soil throughout winter!
+Planting climbers with semi-evergreen foliage is often sufficient to shorten the leafless period from 4-5 months to 1-3 months.
+Akebia and some new, more long-blooming climbing roses belong to this group.
+But, keep in mind that all these plants need moist soil (that is-- to be watered) even in winter!

-Some climbing plants are characterised by early budding (shoots) and late leaf shedding.
-Although the foliage in these plants is not as long lasting as in the "semi-wintergreen" plants, they may nevertheless be an interesting alternative to extend the green season of a wall or similar.
+Some climbing plants are characterised by early budding (shoots) and late leaf fall.
+The foliage of these plants is not as long lasting as with the semi-wintergreens, but they may nevertheless be an interesting alternative to extend the green season of a wall or or other object.
 Kiwi and silver lace vine belong to this group.

-Sometimes it is not a question of having green leaves in winter, but rather of a generally "cultivated" appearance.
-This can be achieved with almost all climbing plants, when they receive annual summer pruning.
-Exceptions are vigorous plants which produce numerous shoots, such as the silver lace vine, which are difficult to keep in check even with a summer trim.
+Sometimes the goal is not necessarily to have green leaves in winter, but rather to have a generally well-kempt appearance even during the colder months.
+This is possible with almost all climbing plants if they receive an annual summer pruning.
+Particularly vigorous, sprawling plants which produce numerous shoots (like the silver lace vine) are an exception; they are difficult to keep in check even with a summer trim.

-Trellis systems/espaliers contribute significantly to the appearance of climbing plants in winter, whether they are of the classic wooden style, or more contemporary with wire rope, synthetic or other materials.
+Trellises contribute significantly to the appearance of climbing plants in winter, whether they are of the classic wooden style, or more contemporary with wire rope or other materials.
 Well designed and sturdily built trellises definitely make the appearance of a leafless climbing plant easier on the eye!